ebs-universe/pysamloader/README.rst

    signatures of device configuration, including VID, PID, Manufacturer, Product, Serial Number, and USB endpoint descriptors.
  - Add a clean and simple GUI.
- - Add read capability for chip signature and/or silicon serial number.

 Links
 .....